Documentation

 --debug Run cargo run instead of cargo run --release

-By default the command runs the generated app with cargo run --release.
+By default the command runs web and API generated apps with cargo run --release.
+CLI-shell projects run directly with cargo run.

 Examples: